What is Transition Assistance?

 What if the service member is assigned to an isolated location or currently deployed?

-If the service member is stationed in an isolated or geographically-separated location (greater than 50 miles from any military installation offering Transition Assistance classes), they can use their Common Access Cards (CAC) to access the virtual curriculum on the Joint Knowledge Online (JKO) portal.
+If the service member is stationed in an isolated or geographically-separated location (greater than 50 miles from any military installation offering Transition Assistance classes), they can use their Common Access Cards (CAC) to access the virtual curriculum on the TAP Online Courses.

 Proactive planning by the commanding officer is essential to ensuring that service members attend Transition Assistance before deployment or are released from deployment early enough to attend prior to their separation.
 (NAVADMIN 053/13)